 This was a new stop for us on our second trip to Alaska and we loved it.
 Ice Straight Point is a little port town built to accommodate the growing cruise industry.
 It may be a little touristy, but I still found it cute and quaint.

 Here we booked the Whale Watching and Seafood Feast.
 This was a great excursion on a smaller boat that held about 30 people.
 The captain of the ship expertly navigated the waters to find whales and other wildlife!
 We saw some amazing things on this excursion.
 After our time on the water, we went back to port and literally feasted.
 Wow – the crab legs were the most delicious I have ever had and the beer was cold and perfect!
 Highly recommend this tour and the meal!
+Be sure to check out our Hot Baked Crab Dip inspired by this excursion!

 What Excursion to Book in Victoria